bittlingmayer/nlp-intro-course/conversation.md

 Input: a paragraph from Wikipedia, and a question about the paragraph

-Output: two integers, the start and end index of the
+Output: two integers, the start index and the length

 Example: